Cash will reduce interest rates for home financing

 The president of Caixa Econômica Federal, Pedro Guimarães, announced this Monday (13) that the bank will reduce the interest rate for real estate financing.
 The details, according to him, will be informed on Thursday (16).

 “Caixa will reduce interest rates.
-Isn’t it increasing the Selic?
+Not increasing the Selic?
 So, Caixa Econômica Federal, with a profit it never had, without stealing, will reduce the interest on its own house.
-But that’s for Thursday,” he said during ceremony, at Planalto Palace, for the launch of the housing program aimed at public security professionals.
+But that’s for Thursday,” he said during a ceremony, at the Planalto Palace, for the launch of the housing program aimed at public security professionals.

 Currently, Caixa’s housing loan portfolio amounts to R$ 528.9 billion, which represents 67.3% of all real estate financing granted in the country.